saicbm98/LinkedIn-Replacer/README.md

 ---

 ### ⚡ Built with determination
-*After losing LinkedIn access, I chose to build instead of complain.
-This is one of several projects showcasing AI automation, prompt engineering, and rapid product development.*
+*This is one of several projects showcasing AI automation, prompt engineering, and AI-led product development.*